r0mik/dogecoinanalyzer/README.md

 - Provide deeper market insights and context
 - Combine technical analysis with AI-powered interpretation
 - Fall back to basic analysis if the model is unavailable

+**Logging**: All AI requests are comprehensively logged with:
+- Request/response timing and sizes
+- Token usage (if available from the API)
+- Error details and fallback behavior
+- Model availability checks
+- Enhanced vs basic analysis indicators

+Check logs with: `docker-compose logs -f analyzer` or `make logs-analyzer`

 ### Dashboard
 Access the web interface at `http://localhost:5000` (or configured port) to view: